 NextEra Energy (NEE) Dips More Than Broader Markets: What You Should Know

 Heading into today, shares of the parent company of Florida Power & Light Co.
-Had lost 1.9% over the past month, lagging the Utilities sector's loss of 0.81% and the S&P 500's gain of 3.66% in that time.
+Had gained 8.42% over the past month, outpacing the Utilities sector's gain of 7.43% and the S&P 500's gain of 5.91% in that time.

-NEE will be looking to display strength as it nears its next earnings release.
-On that day, NEE is projected to report earnings of $1.53 per share, which would represent year-over-year growth of 2.68%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $4.69 billion, up 6.77% from the year-ago period.
+Investors will be hoping for strength from NEE as it approaches its next earnings release, which is expected to be October 21, 2020.
+On that day, NEE is projected to report earnings of $2.73 per share, which would represent year-over-year growth of 14.23%.
+Our most recent consensus estimate is calling for quarterly revenue of $5.59 billion, up 0.39% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for NEE.
+Any recent changes to analyst estimates for NEE should also be noted by investors.
 These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.13% higher.
-NEE is currently sporting a Zacks Rank of #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.26% higher.
+NEE is currently sporting a Zacks Rank of #2 (Buy).

-Valuation is also important, so investors should note that NEE has a Forward P/E ratio of 27.93 right now.
-This represents a premium compared to its industry's average Forward P/E of 20.14.
+Valuation is also important, so investors should note that NEE has a Forward P/E ratio of 33.38 right now.
+This valuation marks a premium compared to its industry's average Forward P/E of 18.32.

 The Utility - Electric Power industry is part of the Utilities sector.
-This industry currently has a Zacks Industry Rank of 80, which puts it in the top 32% of all 250+ industries.
+This group has a Zacks Industry Rank of 184, putting it in the bottom 28% of all 250+ industries.